barisustek/RoofStackCaseStudy/README.md

 ### Prerequisites

-Java version should be 17 or above to run the tests.
+Java and Maven are required for running tests.

+* Java : 17+
+* Maven :3.9.2

 ### Dependencies